Back To Articles

 3. Loneliness and Health

-Loneliness doesn’t just affect mood - it affects the body.
-Research from Brigham Young University shows chronic loneliness is linked to elevated stress hormones, disrupted sleep, and weakened immunity.³ That doesn’t mean loneliness ruins your health automatically - but scientists think social connection deeply influences well-being.
+Loneliness doesn't just impact mood - it affects the body.
+Research from Brigham Young University shows chronic loneliness is associated with higher stress hormones, disrupted sleep, and weakened immunity.³ That doesn't mean loneliness automatically harms your health - but scientists believe social connection plays a vital role in well-being.

 Real People, Real Experiences

-Let’s hear from everyday voices - experiences many can relate to.
+Let's listen to everyday voices - experiences many can relate to.

 Example: Sara, 24 - Post-College Transition